Raiders QB Carr exits with groin injury

-Las Vegas Raiders quarterback Derek Carr left in the first quarter of Thursday night's game with the Los Angeles Chargers with a groin injury and is questionable to return.
+Las Vegas Raiders quarterback Derek Carr left in the first quarter of Thursday night's game with the Los Angeles Chargers with a strained left groin injury and the Raiders later ruled him out of the contest.

 On a third-and-goal play at the Chargers' 2-yard line, Carr pulled up while scrambling around right end and ran out of bounds and walked straight to the locker room.